For quality advice you can trust

 Private law cases typically involve disputes within families between partners and parents, however, you will only be entitled to legal aid if there is evidence of domestic abuse from an ‘associated person’.
 The action taken in these cases will aim to resolve separation and divorce, some financial remedies where children are involved and child arrangements.

-Legal Aid for Criminal Cases
+Legal Aid Solicitors for Criminal Matters

 Suspects who are under arrest at the police station will automatically be entitled to receive legal advice from a Duty Solicitor.